London has no shortage of theatre shows. But when you’re heading out with a baby or toddler in tow, you need a very specific kind of performance.

 Boppin’ Bunnies Interactive Music Show at Blackheath Halls mixes original songs, live instruments and sensory props.
 Tickets start from £10, with under‑1s going free.

-Best sensory show for babies in spring 2026:
+Best sensory show for babies in summer 2026:

-Take Flight at Half Moon is a gentle, sensory show made especially for 0–2s, with short running times and floor‑seating for crawlers and babies who plan to sit in their grown-up’s lap.
+Take Flight at Half Moon is a gentle, sensory show made especially for 0–2s, with a short running time and floor‑seating for crawlers and babies sitting in their grown-up’s lap.

 Best Julia Donaldson show for toddlers in London right now: